CNES/cars/docs/source/developer_guide/design/cluster_mp.rst

 The main class is the MP Cluster, which inherits from the AbstractCluster class.
 It is instantiated within the orchestrator.

-Inspired by the Dask cluster approach, the MP cluster initiates a list of delayed tasks.
+Inspired by the Dask cluster approach, the MP cluster initiates a list of delayed tasks and factorize the tasks that can be run sequentially.
+Factorisation of tasks allows to reduce the number of tasks without losing any time.
+Reducing the number of tasks permits to reduce the number of dumps on disk and to save time.
 For each task that has available data (intermediate results input from the linked previous task), the MP cluster transforms the delayed task into an MpFutureTask.

 Upon completion of these jobs, the results are saved on disk, and the reference is passed to the next job.
 The :ref:`refresh_task_cache` function serves as the primary control function of the MP cluster.